On the Utility of Koopman Operator Theory in Learning Dexterous Manipulation Skills: Limitations and Future Work

-While our work offers considerable promise for the utility of Koopman-operator theory in dexterous manipulation, it reveals numerous avenues for improvement and future research.
-First, KODex has limited capacity for out-of-distribution generalization in its current form.
-This necessitates the need for additional training data collected offline or online using approaches like DAGGER~\cite{ross2011reduction}.
-Future work can also investigate if out-of-distribution generalization can be improved by swapping the polynomial lifting functions with learned lifting functions~\cite{weissenbacher2022koopman,lusch2018deep,Li2020Learning}, allowing for end-to-end policy learning.
-Second, we did not deploy KODex on physical hardware.
-Although our results on robustness to changes in physical properties show promise, we plan to deploy KODex on different physical platforms to evaluate if it can learn to control physical robots.
-Third, Koopman operators can be used to learn system dynamics via self play to enable model-based reinforcement learning.
-Fourth, policies learned using KODex can be subject to rigorous theoretical analysis, thanks to its linear dynamical system.
-For instance, a recently-discovered connection between contraction analysis and Koopman operator theory~\cite{Bowen2021Contraction} can help derive convergence and stability guarantees on learned policies.
+While our work offers promise for the utility of Koopman operators in dexterous manipulation, it reveals numerous avenues for further improvement.
+First, we did not deploy KODex on physical robots.
+Although our results on robustness to changes in physical properties show promise, we plan to deploy KODex on physical platforms to translate our findings to hardware.